Britain's William and Kate keep world waiting for baby's name

 "We are still working on a name, so we will have that as soon as we can," William told reporters outside St Mary's Hospital in London on Tuesday.
 "It is the first time we have seen him really, so we are having a proper chance to catch up."

-George, James, Alexander and Louis are the bookmakers' favourites for the youngest royal, third in line to the British throne after Prince Charles and William.
+George, James, Alexander and Louis are the bookmakers' favorites for the youngest royal, third in line to the British throne after Prince Charles and William.

 The royal couple gave the world its first sight of their baby when they emerged from hospital to cheers from well-wishers and a barrage of camera flashes.